citrix/citrix-daas-rest-go/citrixquickdeploy/docs/CatalogSecureBrowserModel.md

 HasWebAppModels returns a boolean if a field has been set.

+### SetWebAppModelsNil

+`func (o *CatalogSecureBrowserModel) SetWebAppModelsNil(b bool)`

+ SetWebAppModelsNil sets the value for WebAppModels to be an explicit nil

+### UnsetWebAppModels
+`func (o *CatalogSecureBrowserModel) UnsetWebAppModels()`

+UnsetWebAppModels ensures that no value is present for WebAppModels, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)